Lightning-Universe/lightning-transformers/README.md

 # lightning-transformers

+The lightweight PyTorch wrapper for high-performance AI research.
+Scale your models, not the boilerplate.

+Transformers provides thousands of pretrained models to perform tasks on texts such as classification, information extraction, question answering, summarization, translation, text generation, etc in 100+ languages

+Lightning-Transformers disentangles Transformers code to decouple the science from the engineering.

 ### Current API
 ```bash
 # Train bert-base-cased on CARER emotion dataset using text classification task provided by huggingface